sopanshewale/workshops/workshop_one/workbooks/regular_expression.md

 The term “regular expressions” is frequently shortened to “regex” or “regexp” in conversation.

+Regular expressions are typically used in applications that involve a lot of text processing

 Let us look at some regular expression examples: Define some rules

 * Write a letter "a" at least once